 This post may contain affiliate links.
 Please read our disclosure policy.

-What is Huevos Rancheros
+What are Huevos Rancheros?

 Huevos Rancheros, translating to rancher’s eggs, is a traditional Mexican breakfast originally designed to fuel farm workers through a long day.
-It is a hearty, savory dish consisting of lightly fried corn tortillas topped with warm, cooked salsa Ranchero sauce and fried eggs.
+It is a hearty, savory dish consisting of lightly fried corn tortillas topped with warm, cooked salsa ranchera sauce and fried eggs.
 While the classic version is simple but takes longer to make, I love simplifying it to make it a quick family breakfast.
 The secret is to use a chunky, delicious salsa dip.

-The Secret Ingredient – Why I use Salsa Dip
+The Secret Ingredient: Why I Use Salsa Dip

 You might be wondering, “Karina, why salsa dip?”
 Traditional Ranchero sauce usually requires sautéing onions, peppers, and garlic before simmering tomatoes for a long time to get that thick, rich consistency.

 By using a jar of salsa dip the kind you usually eat with corn chips, we are hacking the process!
 The dip is already thickened and packed with onions, capsicums (peppers), and spices.
-When you mix this with fire roasted crushed tomatoes, you instantly get a sauce that tastes like it has been simmering all day.
+When you mix this with fire-roasted crushed tomatoes, you instantly get a sauce that tastes like it has been simmering all day.
 It holds the eggs perfectly and stops them from running all over the pan.

-• Salsa dip – Now I know I say Salsa of your choice, but the best one to use for this recipe is Tostitos Chunky Salsa (Medium).
+- Salsa dip: Now I know I say Salsa of your choice, but the best one to use for this recipe is Tostitos Chunky Salsa (Medium).
 It is technically a dip rather than just a salsa.
-It has a thicker, almost tomato paste like base that is designed to cling to chips.
+It has a thicker, almost tomato-paste-like base that is designed to cling to chips.
 This is perfect for your recipe because it instantly thickens the sauce without needing to simmer it down for 20 minutes.
 It holds the eggs in place perfectly so they don’t slide around.
-Just avoid Restaurant Style salsas (like Herdez Salsa Casera or Mateo’s) for this specific step.
+Just avoid restaurant-style salsas (like Herdez Salsa Casera or Mateo’s) for this specific step.
 While they are more authentic, they are much more watery and will require longer simmering to thicken up enough to hold the eggs.

-• Crushed Tomatoes – I recommend using fire roasted canned tomatoes if you can find them.
+- Crushed Tomatoes: I recommend using fire-roasted canned tomatoes if you can find them.
 They add a smoky depth that pairs perfectly with the cumin and paprika.

-• Corn Tortillas – Traditional Huevos Rancheros uses corn tortillas, not flour.
+- Corn Tortillas: Traditional Huevos Rancheros uses corn tortillas, not flour.
 Corn tortillas hold up better against the sauce and offer a delicious toasted flavor when lightly fried.

 Recipe Variations & Toppings